 With the prevalence of cyber attacks in today’s world (over 467,000 complaints were received by the FBI’s Internet Crime Complaint Center in 2019 alone), it’s no surprise that organizations are investing more and more resources into effective security measures.
 Their everyday operations rely increasingly on digital technologies and an ever-growing amount of critical systems are being deployed on the internet.
 As organizations become dependent on these technologies, global spending on information security products and services have increased to $114 billion in 2018, and is projected to exceed $133 billion by 2022.

-Three crucial tests are used by these organizations to test and validate a company’s security infrastructure: penetration tests, vulnerability assessments (or scans), and red teaming.
-Many organizations don’t fully understand the difference between these three techniques, as they have some similarities.
+Three crucial tests are used by these organizations to test and validate their company’s security infrastructure: penetration tests, vulnerability assessments (or scans), and red teaming.
+Many of them don’t fully understand the difference between these three techniques, as they share some similarities.
 In this article, we’ll discuss each test’s primary objective, how they differ from each other and when to use them.

 Unlike penetration testing, which requires human involvement at every level, a vulnerability assessment (or scan) is largely automated.
 It is designed to check for common and known vulnerabilities associated with specific technologies used by a company.
 For instance, vulnerability scans are often employed by IT teams to identify misconfigurations and unpatched systems with vulnerabilities.
 They tend to be confused with penetration tests, as they both perform various checks based on the CVE framework, but automated scans deliver a much less detailed assessment that do not contextualize the existence of the vulnerabilities within the targeted environment.
 Vulnerability scans are generally used on networks only, including firewalls, routers, switches and servers, but some types of scans are also used on applications, although they are much less efficient.